-To make it better, try sleeping with a thin head pillow — or no pillow — to reduce any added stress on your neck.
+To make sleeping on your stomach more comfortable, try sleeping with a thin head pillow — or no pillow — to reduce added stress on your neck.
 You can also try slipping a pillow under your pelvis to reduce lower back pain.

 Sleeping on your back offers the most health benefits.
-Not only does it make it easiest to protect your spine, it can also help relieve hip and knee pain.
+It protects your spine, and it can also help relieve hip and knee pain.

-As the Cleveland Clinic explains, sleeping on your back uses gravity to keep your body in an even alignment over your spine, which can help reduce any unnecessary pressure on your back or joints.
+Sleeping on your back uses gravity to keep your body in an even alignment over your spine.
+This can help reduce any unnecessary pressure on your back or joints.
 A pillow behind your knees may help support the natural curve of the back.

-Plus, if you’re worried about keeping your skin looking fresh, sleeping on your back protects it from any pillow or gravity-induced wrinkles.
+Plus, if you’re worried about keeping your skin looking fresh, sleeping on your back protects the skin on your face from wrinkling.

-On the flip side, sleeping on your back can be difficult for anyone who struggles with snoring or sleep apnea.
-It can also be difficult for anyone who already struggles with back pain, which is why it’s important to make sure you’re properly supported.
+On the flip side, sleeping on your back can be difficult for those who experience snoring or sleep apnea.
+It can also be difficult for anyone with back pain, which is why it’s important to make sure you’re properly supported.

-If sleeping on your back, try sleeping with a pillow behind your knees to reduce back pain and relieve pressure on your spine.
+If you sleep on your back, try sleeping with a pillow behind your knees to reduce back pain and relieve pressure on your spine.
 If you’re congested, you can also prop yourself up with an extra pillow to make breathing easier.